rockstor/rockstor-doc/interface/storage/file_sharing/samba_ops.rst

 - **Read only**: set to *yes* if the exported share(s) should not be writable by clients.
 - **Comment**: comment string to be associated with the exported share(s).
-- **Is this export for Time Machine?**: check if the exported share is to be used for Apple Time Machine.
+- **Is this export for Time Machine?**: select if the exported share is to be used for Apple Time Machine.
 - **Enable Shadow Copy?**: select to enable support for "Previous versions" feature in Windows clients.
 See :ref:`windowsshadowcopy` for more details.